Wells of Toledo: The Bitter Well

-The Bitter Well is a Spanish urban legend concerning the Wells of Toledo and two lovers.
+The Well is a Spanish urban legend concerning the Wells of Toledo and two lovers.
 Fernando, a Christian man and Raquel, a Jewish woman were, according to the story "head-over-heels in love" with each other.
 Each night, when the church bells rang, Fernando would scale the walls into Raquel's family garden and sit with Raquel on the edge of the well.
 However, once Raquel's father discovered the lovers, he sent an assassin to murder Fernando.
 After the murder of Fernando, Raquel sat at the well every night, crying over her lost lover.
 The legend goes that one night, she saw Fernando's face at the bottom of the well and jumped in to be with him.
 There is now a plaque established beside the well believed to be the one described in the urban legend.
 The plaque reads "The tears of the memory, longing for the beloved caused in a young Toledan girl, makes the waters of this well bitter."
 (Spanish: "Las lágrimas que el recuerdo, añoranza del amado causaron en una joven toledana, amargaron las aguas de este pozo.")